Charith47/scrapy/README.md

 # scrapy
-Web scraper for popular news sites in Sri Lanka
+Python web scraper for popular news sites in Sri Lanka Used BeautifulSoup for parsing html (bs4) and Mongodb for storing news items